joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 We can render as many `HelloWorld` components as we please and they all receive custom data.
 Feel free to change `(range 3)` to something else.
+Figwheel will reflect these changes immediately.

-## State
+## Adding State

-We have thus far seen that Om Next components work quite well as plain React components.
-However we have yet to see anything that involves state changes.
-In Om Next state changes are managed by a *reconciler*.
+We have thus far only seen stateless Om Next components.
+In order to do something useful you might think that we would need to introduce stateful components.
+This is not the case.
+In Om Next we introduce state into the *application* via a global atom.

+In Om Next application state changes are managed by a *reconciler*.
 The reconciler accepts novelty, merges it into the application state, finds all affected components, and schedules a re-render.

-### Reconciler
+### Naive Design

+We will first examine at a naive attempt to introduce application state.

+In the following we create a global atom to hold our application state.
+We create a reconciler using this atom and then we add a root for the reonciler to control.

 ```clj
 (ns om-tutorial.core